borrougagnou/yabotrss/README.md

 ## Changelog
+#### 20251104
+- Changed some log with logging library for the server part
+- Refactor again the script
+  - The fetch RSS feed script use now thread instead of async
+  - Debug async/await is way too difficult
+- Removed old procedure, all of that are now deprecated
+- Soon merge on master after the end of the test

 #### 20250516
 - Added datetime for each "rss fetch"/"push notifier"
 - Refactor the script in 2 differents scripts and put the previous implementation in old_implementation